Pakistan calls parliament session to discuss Yemen crisis Monday

 Sharif has long enjoyed close relations with the Saudi royal family.
 After his second term as prime minister was ended by a military coup in 1999, he was sent into exile in Saudi Arabia.

-Saudi Arabia lent $1.5 billion to Pakistan last year to help Islamabad shore up foreign exchange reserves.
+Saudi Arabia lent $1.5 billion (1.09 billion pounds) to Pakistan last year to help Islamabad shore up foreign exchange reserves.
 Pakistani officials initially refused to divulge the source of the loan.

 (Reporting by Reuters TV; Writing by Nick Macfie; Editing by Clarence Fernandez)